rimsineman4/busyboxbymeefik_arm-arm64_magisk-port/README.md

 ## LICENSING:

-This software is open source and free to redistribute.
+This software is fully open source and free to redistribute.
 It is licenced under GNU GPL v3.

 Special thanks to Meefik for the actual binary.